 Heather Lavoie serves as a founder, president and CEO of Geneia, a health care analytics and data science organization.

 During her 30+ year tenure in healthcare, Heather has led start-ups, health plans and provider organizations, directing initiatives on strategy, transparency, diversification, product innovation, operations and analytics.
 Previous to Geneia, Heather co-founded and served as Vice President of Product Development, Delivery and Engineering for Choicelinx Corporation, through its successful exit to CIGNA Health Care.
 During her tenure, she co-authored an adverse selection actuarial model with Milliman USA.
 Heather sits on the Board of Granite United Way, the NH Business and Industry Association and the NH Tech Alliance.

 Paul is the Chief Operation Officer at ARMI | BioFabUSA.
 Prior to joining ARMI | BioFabUSA Paul was Vice President of Sales at Global Rescue LLC in Lebanon, NH.
 Additionally, Paul was part of the Dyn leadership team where he was responsible for Business Operations and later, Americas Sales.
 Dyn was acquired by Oracle in 2017.
 Paul spent 19 years in various leadership positions at Autodesk, Inc., including Sales, Sales Management, Academic Programs, Learning & Training and Business Development.

 Selma Naccach-Hoff is Chair Emerita of the English Department at Manchester High School Central, where she taught for more than 40 years.
-A Phi Beta Kappa graduate of UNH, and having earned a graduate degree from Boston College, with distinction, she was part of the UNH Manchester STEM Discovery Lab Work Group.
-On the state level, she has served as a board member of the New Hampshire Humanities Council, is a founding member of Reaching Higher New Hampshire, and is past chair of the New Hampshire Classical Association.
-Active in many community boards, she serves on the Manchester Historic Association Board of Directors and is also the past chair of the Elliot Health System Board of Directors and the VNA of Manchester and Southern New Hampshire Board of Trustees, in addition to the Norwin S. and Elizabeth N. Bean Foundation Board.
+A Phi Beta Kappa summa cum laude graduate of UNH, and having earned a graduate degree from Boston College, with distinction, she was part of the UNH Manchester STEM Discovery Lab Work Group.
+On the state level, she has served as a board member of New Hampshire Humanities, is a founding member of Reaching Higher New Hampshire, and is past chair of the New Hampshire Classical Association.
+Active in many community boards, she serves as President of the Manchester Historic Association Board of Directors and is also the past chair of the Elliot Health System Board of Directors and the VNA of Manchester and Southern New Hampshire Board of Trustees, in addition to the Norwin S. and Elizabeth N. Bean Foundation Board.